A PASSION FOR STORYTELLING

 Some journalists want to be on the scene of the action, in front of the cameras.
 But my passion lies behind the lens.
 I love the creativity producing allows.
 It’s not just putting the reporters’ stories in order.
 I can organize the stories together so they flow to tell a bigger narrative, and add elements to enhance the stories and bring out the emotion.
 From getting creating with video or graphics, to using the studio in new ways to make the stories more interesting and engaging.
 I make the newscast my own,

 Breaking news pushes me to be a better producer.
 I've covered a wide range of breaking news stories.
 From wildfires and hurricanes, to a deadly explosion in downtown Durham, NC and riots and protests in Minneapolis over the death of George Floyd, and the trial of Derek Chauvin.
 I've learned to be flexible and to communicate with my reporters in the field, the anchors in the studio, and the production crews about the constant changes.
 And I've learned to delegate responsibilities to other members of the team.

 I'm a hard worker, dedicated, reliable, and enthusiastic.
 I'm a bit of a perfectionist, but I use that to my advantage in my job.
-I'm very organized with great attention to detail, a fast learner, can meet tight deadlines, and always willing to try new things.
+I'm very organized with great attention to detail, a fast learner, can meet tight deadlines, and willing to try new things.
 I'm a team player, but I know how to take charge or work independently.

 I went to college with a plan to study chemistry and join the medical field.
 But I quickly found my calling in broadcast journalism.